ifunanyaScript/FootballStars-image-classification/README.md

 I built a backend server using python Flask.
 This server recieves requests from the frontend, and returns a response.
 In the server the pre trained model and other essential artifacts are loaded.
 Whenever a request(image) comes in, the server directs the image to the model.
 The model spits out a classification result which the server in turn returns to the front end.
-The server and it's dependencies are available [here]()
+The server and it's dependencies are available [here](https://github.com/ifunanyaScript/FootballStars-image-classification/tree/main/server).

 ##### Model deployment to AWS
 Using Python Flask server and nginx web server, I hosted the web app on AWS EC2 instance [here](http://ec2-44-203-185-121.compute-1.amazonaws.com/).
 <br>
 <br>
 <br>
 Apparently, there were series of stages passed to achieve the final result of this project.
 All the jupyter notebooks and source codes used to work on the project are all available in this repository.
-Feel free to fork this repo and drop a ⭐!
+Feel free to fork this repo.
+Drop a ⭐ on your way out, Thanks!